pszponder/dev-notes_go_archived/notes/go_pointers-memory-management.md

     // without explicitly dereferencing the pointer.
     // This is a syntactical convenience in Go.
     // The Go compiler understands this
-    // and behind the scenes it's equivalent to doing (*p).Name. fmt.Println(p.Name) // Alice
+    // and behind the scenes it's equivalent to doing *p.Name fmt.Println(p.Name) // Alice
 }
 ```